Chart Color Schemes

 Infrastructure

-Wallaroo has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Wallaroo has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect this region.
-Notable projects include Wallaroo Roads Rehabilitation, Copper Cove Marina Wallaroo, Wallaroo Shores Masterplanned Community (Aspen Group Stages), and Wallaroo Grain Export Facility (Port Narungga).
+AreaSearch has identified 16 projects potentially affecting the region, with key ones including Wallaroo Roads Rehabilitation, Copper Cove Marina Wallaroo, Wallaroo Shores Masterplanned Community (Aspen Group Stages), and Wallaroo Grain Export Facility (Port Narungga).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.